 53. A 90% of high school graduation rate for a single cohort of students would mean that the US would get a $3.1 billion increase in annual earnings.
 (Graduationeffect)

-Among several notable high school statistics improvements, the country would also see a rise of $5.7 billion in GDP and some 14,260 new jobs.
+Among several notable high school statistics improvements, the country would also see a rise of $5.7 billion in GDP and some 14,260 new jobs on a yearly growth rate.
 All in all, a 90% graduation rate for high schools would be an excellent thing for the entire country.

 The Bottom Line